 The architectural style which evolved at the hands of Normans was eventually given the title of Romanesque architecture, a style that eventually impacted the evolution of architecture in Europe at large.

 A problem with the term “Norman architecture” is that the Normans ruled over a huge part of Europe in the 11th and 12th centuries.
 And the architectural style they evolved in each region was distinct in its own right, often reflecting local influences as well.

 In England, Norman architecture is most prominently represented in the castles dating back to the Norman period.
 Following the invasion of England in 1066, Normans went on to fortify their conquest by building a series of castles, first in motte-and-bailey and later in stone structures.

 Many of the stone castles built by Normans are extant in England.
-Most notable among these are the Rochester Castle, Oxford Castle, Norwich Castle and the Tower of London.
+Most notable among these are Rochester Castle, Oxford Castle, Norwich Castle, and the Tower of London.

 Some of these ecclesiastical buildings are extant and the Viking heritage of the Normans as well as elements of Roman architecture can be seen in them.

 In the 11th century, Normans were able to seize the control of Sicily from Muslims, effectively outdoing the Moors and the Byzantine Empire in invading the island.
 It was here that some of the most iconic and beautiful examples of Norman architecture can be seen today.

 Norman architecture in Sicily evolved along distinct lines, accepting influences from Byzantine architecture as well as Moorish architecture.
 In the extant Norman buildings in Sicily, these various cultural influences are very visible.